Skip to main content

 PDE-5 inhibitors support blood flow by:

-• Relaxing smooth muscle around blood vessels
+• relaxing smooth muscle around blood vessels

-• Improving circulation to the penis
+• improving circulation to the penis

-• Supporting natural erectile function when paired with sexual stimulation
+• supporting natural erectile function when paired with sexual stimulation

-The protocol focuses on consistent, predictable support rather than “on-demand only” use.
-Over time, many individuals report improved ease of arousal, better performance, and increased confidence, although experiences vary.
+Over time, some individuals report improved ease of arousal, better performance, and increased confidence.
+Experiences vary between individuals.

 Who It’s For